makersacademy/airport_challenge/README.md

 Test coverage is at 100% as checked by `SimpleCov`.

-Test cover all user stories and edge cases such planes taking off from airports that they are not in.
+Tests cover all user stories and edge cases such as planes taking off from airports that they are not in.

 # Progress
 ## User Stories